ashleycampion/GMIT_machine_learning_and_statistic_module/project/README.md

 1. Download the latest version of Python, either directly or through the Anaconda distribution.

-2. Download Docker for Desktop [here] (https://www.docker.com/products/docker-desktop).
-Installation guides for various OS's can be found [here] (https://docs.docker.com/desktop/)
+2. Download Docker for Desktop [here](https://www.docker.com/products/docker-desktop).
+Installation guides for various OS's can be found [here](https://docs.docker.com/desktop/)

 3. Ensure Docker is running in the background.